-In July 2023, the Company closed a convertible debenture offering for aggregate gross proceeds of \$26.7 million (see Note 11).
-For the year ended December 31, 2023, the Company also received proceeds of \$4.2 million on the exercise of purchase warrants and stock options.
-In March 2024, the Company announced the Macquarie Financing for \$100 million in additional committed proceeds (see Note 26).
-These proceeds are to be used to fund general working capital needs and capital work programs as well as to settle outstanding liabilities.
-However, as indicated above, these proceeds combined with cash flows from early-stage gas production on the Maria Conchita block are not sufficient to fund the Company's ongoing operations and commitments, which include 2024 committed exploration and development amounts and lease obligations as outlined above.
+In February 2025, the Company entered a definitive agreement to sell a 40% operating working interest in the Sinú-9 Block for total cash consideration of \$150 million (see Note 27).
+Receipt of the cash consideration payable is conditional upon satisfaction or waiving of all conditions precedent to the transaction, subject to the terms of the definitive agreement.

+These aforementioned events combined with cash flows from current gas production on the existing Colombian concessions may not be sufficient or come to fruition (in the case of the sale transaction) in order to fund the Company's ongoing operations and commitments until such time that the Company generates re-occurring and consistent positive cash flows from existing business operations.
 The Company may require additional sources of capital to fund ongoing operations and commitments.
-There is no assurance the Company will be able to secure funding from debt or equity financing when required.
+There is no assurance that the Company will be successful in securing funding from debt or equity financing when required.
 As such, there remains a material uncertainty surrounding the Company's ability to obtain sufficient capital to meet its operational requirements and commitments.
 These conditions noted above indicate a material uncertainty exists that may cast significant doubt with respect to the Company's ability to continue as a going concern.